plone/training/docs/volto_customization/shadowing.md

+---
+myst:
+  html_meta:
+    "description": "How to customize content-type Views and other Components" "property=og:description": "How to customize content-type Views and other Components" "property=og:title": "Customize Content-type Views and other Components" "keywords": "Volto, Customize, Shadowing"
+---

 ### Customize Content-type Views and other Components

 You can customize all components of Volto using a technique called component shadowing.